Blog Archive

 In 1863 Congress establishes a national banking system and authorizes the U.S. Department of the Treasury to oversee the issuance of National Banknotes.
 This system sets Federal guidelines for chartering and regulating "national" banks and authorizes those banks to issue national currency secured by the purchase of United States bonds.

-The notes, today, are very scarce and the small notes are rarer than the large.
-There are currently 45 large and 30 small notes documented.
-Of course, there are more out there.
-Some are likely still stored away in Newtown's proud old houses.
+The notes, today, are very scarce and the small notes are slightly rarer than the large.
+There are currently 44 large and 28 small notes documented from the charter.
+Of course, more are likely out there, tucked away in attics, desks, or forgotten drawers in one of Newtown’s proud old homes.

 No comments: